Gulf Coast Trades Center: History

 The school first opened in 1971.
-Thomas "Mike" Buzbee Sr. served as the President and CEO of the center from 1971 until his 2007 death.
+John Arlen Driskell, Sr., background in Criminal Justice, was one of the Founders of GCTC.
+John served as the Director & President of GCTC until Jan.
+1976, moving he & his family to Houston County, Texas.
+Thomas "Mike" Buzbee Sr. took over the position as President and CEO of the center, 1976 until his 2007 death.
 The school was named after the Gulf Coast Building Trades Council and the Houston Mayor's Office, the founders of the school's private component.
 Originally the school was affiliated with the Houston Independent School District (HISD).
 In 1988 the school ended ties with HISD.

 From 1984 to 1988 the U.S. Department of Education distributed $1.3 million in Pell Grant funds to GCTC.
 In 1988 the U.S. Department of Education audited the GCTC and asked for the 1.3 million back.
 In July 1988 the department revoked GCTC's authority to award grants, with the revocation date retroactively being March 1984.
 In 1990 the GCTC sued the U.S. Department of Education in federal court, asking for the authority to distribute Pell Grants.

 In 2001 the report of the study "Less Cost, More Safety: Guiding Lights for Reform in Juvenile Justice" of the American Youth Policy Forum praised the GCTC.

 As of 2007 about 800 children were enrolled at the school.
 Most of them are between 16 and 19 years of age.

-In 2009 the students built a neighborhood for disabled people and low income seniors in an unincorporated area of Montgomery County, near Willis.
+In 2009 the students built a neighborhood for disabled people and low-income seniors in an unincorporated area of Montgomery County, near Willis.